-The center is a collaborative effort between NCSA, the Office of the Vice Chancellor for Research and Innovation, the Department of Astronomy, and the Department of Physics at Illinois which seeks to bring cohesion and advancement to astrophysical survey science efforts across campus.
-Enabling collaboration between researchers, scientists, and students, CAPS adds to Illinois’ longstanding legacy of pioneering research and accelerating education and innovation.
+The center is a collaborative effort between NCSA, the Office of the Vice Chancellor for Research and Innovation, the Department of Astronomy, and the Department of Physics at Illinois which seeks to bring cohesion and facilitate research for astrophysical survey science efforts, both across campus and with external partners.